jefftune/General/Tango_Card_Service_API.md

 <a name="tango_card_api"></a>
 ## Tango Card Service API ##
-Tango Card Service API is flexible, secure, and straightforward.
-It allows any server to purchase the Tango Card and is intended for users requiring high volume transactions and processes.
+The `Tango Card Service API` provides a flexible, secure, and straight forward solution for integrating into reward, loyalty, and engagement applications for purchasing the Tango Card from their funded Tango Card account on https://www.tangocard.com.

 <a name="tango_card_sdks"></a>
 ### Tango Card SDKs ###
-For those developers who do not wish to develop directly with our Tango Card Service API, there are several Tango Card SDKs currently available that use the Tango Card Service API:
+For those developers who do not wish to develop directly with our Tango Card Service API, there are several `Tango Card SDKs` currently available that use the Tango Card Service API:
 <ul>
     <li><a href="https://github.com/tangocarddev/TangoCard_DotNet_SDK" target="_blank">Tango Card C#/.Net 4.0 SDK</a></li>
     <li><a href="https://github.com/tangocarddev/TangoCard_PHP_SDK" target="_blank">Tango Card PHP SDK</a></li>
     <li><a href="https://github.com/tangocarddev/TangoCard_Java_SDK" target="_blank">Tango Card Java SDK</a></li>
     <li><a href="https://github.com/tangocarddev/TangoCard_Ruby_SDK" target="_blank">Tango Card Ruby SDK</a></li>
+    <li><a href="https://github.com/tangocarddev/TangoCard_jQuery_SDK" target="_blank">Tango Card jQuery Plugin</a></li>
 </ul>

 <a name="incorporate_tango_card"></a>